Generic Name: echothiophate iodide

 3. Activation of latent iritis or uveitis may occur.

 4. Iris cysts may form, and if treatment is continued, may enlarge and obscure vision.
 This occurrence is more frequent in children.
-The cysts usually shrink upon discontinuance of the medication, reduction in strength of the drops or frequency of instillation.
+The cysts usually shrink upon discontinuance of the medication or by reducing the frequency of instillation.
 Rarely, they may rupture or break free into the aqueous.
 Regular examinations are advisable when the drug is being prescribed for the treatment of accommodative esotropia.

 5. Prolonged use may cause conjunctival thickening, obstruction of nasolacrimal canals.

-7. Paradoxical increase in intraocular pressure may follow anticholinesterase instillation.
+7. Paradoxical increase in IOP may follow anticholinesterase instillation.
 This may be alleviated by prescribing a sympathomimetic mydriatic such as phenylephrine.

 8. Cardiac irregularities.